 Technology on the Go: Using Mobile Devices

-Most lawyers now use some sort of mobile technology in their practice, whether it’s a cell phone to monitor emails and return calls or a tablet to make courtroom presentations.
-According to the ABA’s 2015 Techreport on mobile technology, 90 percent of lawyers use smartphones in their practice, 79 percent work on laptops and 49 percent use tablets.
+Almost all lawyers now use some sort of mobile technology in their practice, whether it’s a cell phone, laptop or tablet, according to the ABA’s 2017 Techreport on mobile technology.

 Mobile devices allow lawyers to do their work and stay in contact with the firm and its clients from anywhere.
 They reduce the need to haul around heavy briefcases full of documents.
 Some lawyers conduct entire trials using iPads.
 But mobile technology also poses security risks and should be accompanied by clear policies and guidelines.

 Lawyers are doing more work on the go, whether from home, the courthouse or on the road.
 The ABA survey shows that laptops are lawyers’ primary mobile working device, but almost all lawyers report using a smartphone at least sometimes for legal work.
 On smartphones, the most common apps used are phone, email, calendar, contact, internet, text and GPS.

 Both laptops and tablets are popular tools for presentations.
 In the tablet world, apple’s iPad is a clear favorite, although Microsoft tablets may more easily integrate with a law firm’s other computers and software.
 Presentations might include proposals to clients or prospective clients, or slideshows at CLEs or community speaking engagements.

 In the courtroom, a lawyer may use a laptop to take notes and a tablet to organize exhibits and project them for the jury to see.
 Deposition transcripts and outlines of witness questions can also be loaded onto a tablet.
 Numerous apps and software make it easy to adapt tablets and laptops to these litigation functions, keeping things organized and easy to search and use.